liv7c/devblog/src/blog/build-git-helpers-bash-fzf.md

   - bash
   - fzf
   - Git
-description: Learn how to use fzf, the command-line fuzzy-finder, to build helpful Git utilities in Bash to improve your Git workflow.
+description: Learn how to use fzf, the command-line fuzzy-finder, to build helpful Git utilities in Bash and enhance your workflow.
 keywords:
   - fzf
   - bash